Meet the NWSDU team

 In her spare time, she can be found bouldering, climbing mountains or discussing tasty food in great detail.

 Gloria Tawiah is a Project Manager in the NWSDU.

-Gloria has recently completed a Master’s in Public Health and has keen interests in population and mental health issues.
+Gloria completed a Master’s in Public Health in 2018 and has a keen interest in population and mental health issues.